 Years Used: 1968 to 1970

 There was a certain point in 1968 when Jimi decided to keep certain guitars safe and sound rather than thrashing them on stage, this black maple neck Stratocaster was one of the very first known to be babied by him, along with another white Strat.
 These few selected guitars stuck with Jimi well into his final days and saw him perform some memorable shows, as well as a few arthouse sessions that would pair him with these black and white Strat models.

 Since January 1965 CBS took over Fender and imposed some changes many held as undesirable, but Jimi certainly changed that perception wielding this 1968 Stratocaster model.
 The 1968 manufactured Strat was a bolt-on two-piece maple guitar with a truss rod between them, it featured a wider headstock and “F” style tune pegs made by Schaller rather than Fender.

 Hendrix made an unearthly gig at the Lulu Show in 1969, when he went on aired British television to perform an impromptu tribute to Cream after halting the band mid-way through Hey Joe.
 Unfortunately, the BBC’s policy from back then had most of the tape deleted, but mild footage has been recovered and brought to light.
-This is the guitar Jimi used for his first and second appearance at the Madison Square Garden in 1969 and 1970, the Royal Albert Hall, and the Freedom: Atlanta Pop Festival, where it was used for most of his set.
+This is the guitar Jimi used for his first and second appearances at the Madison Square Garden in 1969 and 1970, the Royal Albert Hall, and the Freedom: Atlanta Pop Festival, where it was used for most of his set.

 The aforementioned performances are only a few with his CBS-era Maple Stratocaster, but to sum things up, Jimi went to stage since later 1968 all the way to his last show in September 1970 with this guitar.
 This is one of my favorite Jimi Hendrix guitars.